Published by Christina Riley. Last Updated on December 5, 2023.

 There are plenty of restaurants in Charlotte to satisfy whatever food you’re craving, whether you are looking for healthy and delicious or high-end Southern fare.

-Whether you are looking for healthy and delicious or high-end Southern fare, there are plenty of restaurants in Charlotte to satisfy your craving!
-Start in Uptown and make your way to NoDa and swerve into South End, this guide will help you decided where to eat in Charlotte!
+Start in Uptown and make your way to NoDa and swerve into South End; this guide will help you decide where to eat in Charlotte!

 Delicious Restaurants in Charlotte

 When we asked our Instagram followers where to eat before a show in Uptown Charlotte, you all overwhelmingly suggested Fin & Fino.

 Conveniently located in Uptown, Fin & Fino has an incredible raw oyster selection, thoughtful craft cocktails, and the best scallops you’ll ever have.
 And if you are truly up for the challenge, order The Treatment- Fin & Fino’s tasting menu that will tickle your tastebuds.